Vision Center is funded by our readers. We may earn commissions if you purchase something via one of our links.

 In most cases, a red spot on your eye is a small blood vessel that burst open.
 This is a subconjunctival hemorrhage.

 When one of the tiny blood vessels breaks open, the blood moves underneath the conjunctiva.
-If a larger blood vessel breaks open and bleeds, it can be quite shocking when you look into the mirror.
+If a larger blood vessel breaks open and bleeds, it can be quite shocking to look into the mirror.
 In some circumstances, the blood can spread across the whole white of the eye.
 While this can be nerve-wracking, most people do not feel any pain, irritation, or light sensitivity.

 Subconjunctival hemorrhages are similar to a bruise on your skin.
 However, the bright red color is significantly more visible because it is under the clear and transparent conjunctiva in front of your sclera.